-When the owners of Columbine Residencemarried and their combined family of 2 adults, 5 kids, and a large yellow lab, they knew they needed to do some remodeling.
+When the owners of Columbine Residencemarried and combined their family of 2 adults, 5 kids, and a large yellow lab, they knew they needed to do some remodeling.
 The Victorian house from 1890 had been through some remodels and additions in the past, but thankfully, most of the interior woodwork and trim was intact.
 Our goal was to open up the small divided victorian interior of the main level to create an open plan with a new kitchen that combined the richness and texture of the old house with a fresh and modern palette.

 The young family that bought the Utica Residence had just moved back from 2 years of living in Costa Rica and wanted a home with clean lines, open spaces, and a warm modern aesthetic.
 The original 1979 cedar and brick sided home was in desperate need of an update.
 We rearranged the interior spaces to open the house to the mountain views to the south and improved the energy efficiency with new exterior insulation and high performance windows.
 The exterior cement board panels were selected to give the home a clean and modern look and minimize long term maintenance.